 Foreign investment contributed to 37% of investment by value in 2016 but only 15% of deals.
 US-headquartered funds were the most significant source of capital outside the UK, being involved in deals worth 33% of the total invested in spinouts in 2016.

-Rob Hayes, a corporate partner at Penningtons Manches who undertakes a wide variety of work in the technology sector, said: “Following the release of a number of reports and reviews in recent months, not least the Patient Capital Review, the Life Sciences Industrial Strategy and the government Industrial Strategy it is clear that the technologies emerging from our academic institutions are key to the future economic health of the UK.
+James Went, corporate partner at Penningtons Manches, said: “Following the release of a number of reports and reviews in recent months, not least the Patient Capital Review, the Life Sciences Industrial Strategy and the government Industrial Strategy it is clear that the technologies emerging from our academic institutions are key to the future economic health of the UK.
 We have worked with many spinouts from a number of institutions on funding, licensing and other matters and felt it was both timely and important to investigate the trends affecting the sector.”